 Really, you should wear sunscreen every day whether it is sunny or not!

 Rinse Off Mask

 For those masks that are rinsed off, this is a good place in your skincare routine to apply it.
-A clay mask that I have been enjoying is innisfree Super Volcanic Clusters Pore Clearing Clay Mask.
-This mask exfoliates while clearing pores and does not dry out your skin.
+A clay mask that I have been enjoying is innisfree Pore Clearing Clay Mask 2X with Super Volcanic Clusters.

 I remember my teenage days when I would use Sea Breeze Astringent every day.
 I can still smell the slightly medicinal scent, and I swore by it as it would always remove any residual makeup.

 Now I know that I should have been doing a double cleanse to remove any leftover makeup, and the toner step is a chance to balance your skin’s pH.